camunda/camunda-docs-manual/content/reference/rest/case-definition/get.md

 ---

-Retrieves a single case definition according to the `CaseDefinition` interface in the engine.
+Retrieves a case definition according to the `CaseDefinition` interface in the engine.

 # Method